JimmyDingyiming/jour2106-1/README.md

 - [x] 9% Chunibyo
 - [x] 1% Luck
 ## How to use it in JOUR2106?
-Users could use it to
+Users could use it to ~~eat up your snacks~~ brainstorm story ideas, collect datas, write codes and design the pages.
+> ### Attention: the product will be extremly dangerous under following conditions
+    * Hungry
+    * Sleepy
+    * Just failed in the video game